Loafer Outfits Are Getting a Vibe Shift—See How It Girls Are Now Styling the Shoe

 The Black Top, White Skirt Formula

-Summer's white skirt outfit idea is worth integrating into autumn, too.
-You'll just want to add in a few fall essentials, like a work-proof blazer and a sleek pair of fall loafers.
+Summer's white skirt outfit idea is worth integrating into winter, too.
+You'll just want to add in a few cold-weather essentials, like a work-proof blazer and a sleek pair of loafers.

 Top-to-Toe Tonal Pieces

-Consider test-driving one of fall 2025's top color trends, chilli flake red, and style an outfit out of similar warm tones.
-Like burgundy, for reference, which works well with muted mocha browns and more saturated crimson.
+Consider test-driving the chili flake red color trend and style an outfit out of similar warm tones—like burgundy, for reference, which works well with muted mocha browns and more saturated crimson.

 With a Suede Jacket